suvrotica/eco30/web2/src/routes/project/+page.md

 This website will focus on the first phase of the project, detailing the preliminary planning and overall architecture design.
 Utilizing open-source technologies and tools wherever possible, the project aims to create a transparent, collaborative, and cost-effective solution for carbon offsetting and reforestation efforts.

-### 1.2.
-Project Objectives

-The primary objectives of this project are:

-1. To create a decentralized platform that issues carbon tokens on the Polygon blockchain.
-2. To leverage reforestation initiatives to generate measurable and verifiable carbon offsets.
-3. To incentivize reforestation efforts by using carbon tokens as a reward mechanism.
-4. To provide a user-friendly platform for individuals and organizations to offset their carbon footprints.
-5. To utilize open-source technologies and tools to maximize transparency, collaboration, and cost-effectiveness.

 ### 1.3.
 Scope of the Documentation